Register 35 Seats Remaining

 About the Author:

 Eve J. Chung is a Taiwanese American lawyer and women's human rights specialist.
 She has worked on a range of issues, including torture, sexual violence, contemporary forms of slavery, and discriminatory legislation.
 Her writing is inspired by social justice movements, and the continued struggle for equality and fundamental freedoms worldwide.
-She currently lives in New York with her husband, two children, and two dogs.
+She lives in New York with her husband, two children and two dogs.

 About the Moderator:

 Radha Lin Chaddah was born in London to an East Indian father and a Malaysian Chinese mother, she grew up in Kenya, the UK, and the US.
 After earning medical, law, and public health degrees, she and family have lived across the globe before settling in Philadelphia.
-Her first novel, "And the Ancestors Sing," was published earlier this year and she is at work on her next writing project.
+Her first novel, "And the Ancestors Sing," was published earlier this year and she is working on her next writing project.